UnitTestBot/ksmt/docs/advanced-usage.md

    // Solvers to include in portfolio listOf(KZ3Solver::class, CustomZ3BasedSolver::class)
 ).use { solverManager ->
-   // Since we use user-defined solver in our portfolio we must register it in the current manager solverManager.registerSolver(CustomZ3BasedSolver::class, KZ3SolverUniversalConfiguration::class)
+   // Since we use the user-defined solver in our portfolio, we must register it in the current manager solverManager.registerSolver(CustomZ3BasedSolver::class, KZ3SolverUniversalConfiguration::class)

    // Use solver API as usual